kyleliang919/The-Everything-App/README.md

 ```

 ## Useful Commands and Prompt Templates:
-* Answer in code only: with API, things you want to do: This will prompt chatgpt to generate API python calls
+* Answer in python code only: with API, things you want to do: This will prompt chatgpt to generate API python calls
 * run it: run the code generated, it only works only if the last command generated python code
 * exit: quiting the chatbot